sirnewton01/post-web/README.md

 Due to the increasing complexity of each point in the web stack and some lack of foresight security has become another complex topic in its own right.
-A whole infosec industry has spawned in response to problems, such as cross-site scripting, which were brought to the forefront because of the web and its lack foresight.
-Instead, the web was and contues to be focused on pushing the boundaries of infinite flexibility of the mashing and presentation of content at the cost of security.
+A whole infosec industry has spawned in response to problems, such as cross-site scripting, which were brought to the forefront because of the web.
+Instead, the web was and contues to be focused on pushing the boundaries of flexibility of the mashing and presentation of content at the cost of security.
 Ultimately, end users have become numb or entirely uninformed of the problems leaving the tech industry along with infosec to repair the damage afterwards.